 Which is one of the main reasons why so many fans ended up profoundly unsatisfied with the series by the end of it.
 Actions, even the hero and his friends’ actions, ought to have consequences.

-Figuring out what was going on and finally catching Rita at it was certainly clever.
+Figuring out what was going on and finally catching Rita in the act was certainly clever.
 But Hermione didn’t think the situation all the way through.
 At that point, for all her cleverness, Hermione Granger was still a kid, and she thinks like a kid.
 She was still looking at each problem as an isolated element, she did not remember that it all connects.

 • • • •